 In May 2019, Estonian Artificial Intelligence experts, led by government CIO Siim Sikkut, produced a document for accelerating the development of AI in Estonia.
 It was later presented to the government in June and adopted as the Estonian National AI Strategy in July 2019.

-The “Kratts” strategy suggests taking an agile approach to strategy development with, first, the rollout of a biannual action plan, and second a longer-term strategy building up on that base and evolving as AI implementation progresses.
+The “Kratts” strategy covers the period suggests taking an agile approach to strategy development with, first, the rollout of a biannual action plan, and second a longer-term strategy building up on that base and evolving as AI implementation progresses.

 From a public sector perspective, the development of AI participates to the broader efforts made by the Estonian government to create an e-state and information society.
 The public sector has a major role to play by creating demand for AI solutions, ensuring the availability of quality data and supporting the launch of several pilot projects in different areas of the public sector to create learning opportunities instead of restricting itself to specific applications.
 The development of pilot projects would benefit from more flexible public funding and the creation of “sandboxes” to test and develop solutions.
 The report also places a strong emphasis on education for AI-related skills and applied research.